 Historic Spacecraft & Rockets

 Numerous objects that launched decades ago are still in Earth orbit and can be observed in the night sky as if they were fossils of space history.
 There are objects from the 1980's, 1970's and even the 1960's, ranging from old weather satellites to long-retired rocket-types.
-Photographing such an object always brings a certain load of fascination, especially if you realize that the imaging technique required to photograph such an object with a (backyard) telescope from the ground wasn't even available at the time when those objects were launched into space.
-It is also very exciting to await what the objects look like on the images and if there is even some detail visible.
-The technique required to capture historic spacecraft and rockets differs not from the general technique that is used to photograph smaller satellites and cargo-spacecraft.
-One very special observation of a historic spacecraft, namely the lost Venera probe Cosmos 482 is presented on the page 'Lost Planetary Spacecraft'.
+Photographing such an object always brings a great load of fascination, especially if you realize that the imaging technique required to photograph a satellite or a rocket with a (backyard) telescope from the ground wasn't even available at the time when those objects were launched into space.
+It is also exciting to await what the objects look like on the images and whether there is even some detail visible.
+Accurate interpretation of the images can sometimes be difficult.

 55 Years old Agena-D Rocket